tlex-web/random-dates/README.md

     All tests were written using the mocha framework.
 To run all tests in the test folder use `npm run tests`

+4. Merge JS files into one

+    To merge all JavaScript files into one run `.\mergeFiles.sh`

-4. Minimize JS
+5. Minimize JS

-    To minimize the JavaScript code inside the _index.js_ file and create a source map for debugging run `npm run compile`
+    To minimize the JavaScript code inside the _main.js_ file and create a source map for debugging run `npm run compile`

-5. Dev Dependencies
+6. Dev Dependencies
     - eslint
     - mocha
     - request